Back to Income Recognition

 Foreign income outcomes depend heavily on currency, jurisdiction, residency, and evidence strength.

-Structur allows scenario mapping to see how foreign income may be treated before seeking credit assistance.
+Structur allows scenario mapping to see how foreign income may be treated in your specific situation.